 The certificate programs are designed for students who are seeking job-entry skills and for those who wish to improve their performance on their present job or who wish to qualify for advancement.
-In order to receive a certificate, students must satisfy the specific program requirements.
+In order to receive a certificate, students must have a minimum grade point average of 2.0 in the program upon completion.
 The specific course requirements are listed in the academic program section of this Catalog.
 Refer to the table of contents for page listings of certificate programs.
 In addition, contact the Workforce Development Department at the District for information on specialized certificate training programs offered throughout the academic year.